MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/secretquestion.md

 ---
-title: SecretQuestion Value Set ms.service: bing-ads-customer-management-service ms.topic: article
+title: SecretQuestion Value Set - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible secret questions that users can choose from to help them recall their password.
 ---
-# SecretQuestion Value Set
+# SecretQuestion Value Set - Customer Management
 Defines the possible secret questions that users can choose from to help them recall their password.

 ## Syntax